Great Tips | Fully Felted Felt

 Stage 1: Hardening (Rolling) Stage

 Continue rolling until the fibres begin to hold together just enough to be considered a pre-felt.
-If pinched the fibres will easily pull away (Figure 1), but are beginning to hold together.
+If pinched the fibres will easily pull away (Figure 1) but are beginning to hold together.
 The felt will have shrunk only slightly in this stage.
+This generally takes about an hour +/-.
+I roll in 15 minutes segments, changing ends and turning work if possible.

 Figure 1

-In the Fulling stage I use both tossing, washboard and rolling pin methods.
+In the Fulling stage I use both tossing, washboard (a corrugated surface) and rolling pin methods.

 Stage 2: Fulling by Tossing, Corrugated surfaces and Rolling Pin

 After removing the pre-felt from the plastic, begin tossing – lifting the wool in the air and dropping it on the table (Figure 2).
 At the start be gentle, try and think about getting air into your felt.
 As the felt begins to firm, continually open it up to be sure none of the edges are felting together.
 You will also need to begin to stretch your felt after each round of tossing.
 The stretching keeps the fibres from bulking up and allows the felt to become more fully felted.
 Remember to keep the wool wet and soapy while tossing.
-I this stage I always use a bar of olive oil soap to keep my hands and the work feeling slippery – think the feeling of ah chamois cloth.
+I this stage I always use a bar of olive oil soap to keep my hands and the work feeling slippery – like the feeling of a chamois cloth.
 Use plenty of water it will add weight to your bundle so it drops more effectively with a thud and a slight splash.
-Continue tossing and stretching until the fibres are reasonably well felted and are well on their way to shrinking 35%-45%.
-Shrinkage is an intergle part of fully felted felt!
+Continue tossing and stretching and begin gliding across some type of pool bubblewrap until the fibres are reasonable are well on their way to shrinking.
+Shrinkage is an integral part of fully felted felt!
+Remember LOTS of water and soap so its slippery and GLIDES across the surface of the bubble wrap.

 Figure 2